AbhiramRV/DSA-Programming/README.md

  Node: Node is an abstract data type.
 It has two things.
 First it stores value which can be of any data type.
 Second, it stores pointer to another node.
  Graph: Graph is collection of nodes and pointers to other other nodes.
 Nodes of a graph(Tree) are called vertices and pointers that connect nodes are called edges.

 Tree is a type of graph.
 In a binary tree, all nodes have maximum of two children.
+There are two main type of tree traversals.
+ 1. Depth-First search
+   For binary trees especially, DFS can be done in three differnt ways.
+Preorder, Inorder and postorder.
+ 2. Breadth First search